On this page

 Why look up your own background check

-Most people only think about background checks from one direction — running one on someone else.
-But running a search on yourself is genuinely useful in a handful of practical situations: before a job application where a background check is standard, before a rental application, before meeting someone from a dating app in person (so you know what they might find about you), or simply to understand what your public record footprint looks like.
+Most people only think about background checks from one direction, running one on someone else.
+But running a search on yourself is genuinely useful in several practical situations: before a job application where a background check is standard, before a rental application, before meeting someone from a dating app in person so you know what they might find about you, or simply to understand what your public record footprint looks like.
+According to the Professional Background Screening Association, more than 94% of organizations conducted background screens in 2023, making it likely that anyone applying for a job or rental will have their public record reviewed.

-The most common finding from a self-search is not anything alarming — it is an outdated address, a stale employer listing, or a relative association that is no longer accurate.
+The most common finding from a self-search is not anything alarming.
+It is an outdated address, a stale employer listing, or a relative association that is no longer accurate.
 Knowing what is in the record before someone else checks it gives you the ability to address inaccuracies or simply understand what information is publicly associated with your name.
+In my experience running these searches for myself and walking clients through the process, the most common surprise is old addresses that are still prominently associated with the name, sometimes a place someone lived a decade ago, and relative associations that are stale or unexpected.
+Criminal records appear, but they are the exception rather than the norm for most people conducting a routine self-check.

 What actually shows up in a background check

-What appears in a background check depends on which type of check is being run.
-There are two distinct categories worth understanding clearly.
+What appears depends on which type of check is being run.
+There are two distinct categories worth understanding clearly before you start.

 FCRA consumer reports (employment and tenant screening)

-FCRA consumer reports typically include criminal history (within the legally permissible lookback period for your state), employment verification, and education verification.
-The information in FCRA reports comes from official court records and verified employer contacts — not from data broker aggregation.
+FCRA consumer reports typically include criminal history within the legally permissible lookback period for your state, employment verification, and education verification.
+The information comes from official court records and verified employer contacts, not from commercial aggregation.

 People-search services are not FCRA consumer reporting agencies.
-They aggregate public records — court filings, property records, voter registration, address history, relative connections — into a single report.
+They aggregate public records, including court filings, property records, voter registration, address history, and relative connections, into a single report.
 These are the services covered on this page.
 They cannot be used for employment or tenant screening decisions.
-What they show is the public record footprint associated with your name: every address you have appeared at in public records, relative associations, court case appearances (as plaintiff, defendant, or party), property ownership history, and business filings.
+What they show is the public record footprint associated with your name: every address you have appeared at in public records, relative associations, court case appearances as a party, property ownership history, and business filings.

-- Your state court portal.
 Most states have a publicly searchable court case index.
 Search your own name in the court portal for your county and the counties where you have lived.
 You will see every civil and criminal case where you appeared as a party.
-If something appears that you did not expect — an old judgment, an arrest that was supposed to be expunged — this is where you find it.
+If something appears that you did not expect, such as an old judgment or an arrest that was supposed to be expunged, this is where you find it.
 See our court record search guide for how to find your state's portal.

-- Your state DOC portal (if applicable).
 If you have any prior criminal history involving state prison or probation, the state DOC portal will show what is publicly visible.
-Some states purge records after a number of years (Michigan removes records three years after discharge).
+Some states purge records after a number of years.
+Michigan removes records three years after discharge from supervision, for example.
 Knowing what appears there is useful before anyone else runs it.

-- PACER for federal court records.
-The federal court system's PACER database (pacer.gov) is searchable by name and covers federal criminal, civil, and bankruptcy cases nationwide.
+The federal court system's PACER portal at pacer.gov is searchable by name and covers federal criminal, civil, and bankruptcy cases nationwide.
 Access costs 10 cents per page, but initial searches are free.
 If you have ever been involved in any federal court proceeding, PACER will show it.

-- County recorder for property records.
 The county recorder for any county where you have owned property shows the public deed record.
 If a lien or judgment was filed against your property, it appears here.
+County recorder portals are free and searchable by name in most states.

-- Annual credit report. annualcreditreport.com lets you access your credit reports from all three bureaus for free.
-Your credit report is not a background check — it covers credit history, not criminal history — but it does show your address history as reported to lenders, which is sometimes more complete than public record address history.
+annualcreditreport.com lets you access your credit reports from all three bureaus at no cost.
+Your credit report is not a background check.
+It covers credit history, not criminal history.
+But it does show your address history as reported to lenders, which is sometimes more complete than public record address history, and it surfaces any judgments or liens that have been reported to the credit bureaus.

 What a people-search report adds

-The useful question a self-search answers: If someone searches my name tomorrow, what do they see?
+The useful question a self-search answers: if someone searches my name tomorrow, what do they see?
 The government portals tell you what is in the record.
-A commercial people-search shows you how it is compiled and presented.
+A commercial people-search report shows you how it is compiled and presented.

-Specifically, a people-search report on yourself typically shows: all addresses publicly associated with your name (including ones you may have forgotten), relative associations (who the databases link to your name as family), court cases at the index level, and phone numbers and email addresses that appear in public records or data broker databases.
-Seeing which phone numbers and emails are publicly associated with your name is useful regardless of whether you are concerned about any specific record.
+Specifically, a people-search report on yourself typically shows: all addresses publicly associated with your name including ones you may have forgotten, relative associations, court cases at the index level, and phone numbers and email addresses that appear in public records or commercial aggregator sources.
+Seeing which phone numbers and emails are publicly indexed alongside your name is useful regardless of whether you are concerned about any specific record.

-When records do exist — court cases, arrest records, property filings — the commercial report aggregates them across multiple counties and states in one view.
-That is genuinely more convenient than running county-by-county portal searches yourself for every place you have ever lived.
+When records do exist, court cases, arrest records, property filings, the commercial report aggregates them across multiple counties and states in one view.
+That is more convenient than running county-by-county portal searches yourself for every place you have ever lived.
 Our guide to public record searches explains how these systems work in more detail.

 What to do if something is wrong